Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Checklist: **

-For any link opening a new window or a new tab, a mention like “(new window)” is shown in the link label, or a “(new window)” mention is positioned off the screen via <abbr>CSS</abbr> (<a href="./exemples/masquage/index.html">accessible hidden content</a>).
+For any link opening a new window or a new tab, a mention like “(new window)” is shown in the link label, or a “(new window)” mention is positioned off screen via <abbr>CSS</abbr> (<a href="./exemples/masquage/index.html">accessible hidden content</a>).

 **Users’ goal: **